 The result is a skin rash that looks like a severe sunburn, which usually develops within 24 hours of exposure to the sun.

-Photoallergic reactions can also develop as a side effect of some medications.
-They can also develop because of chemicals found in beauty products and sunscreen.
+Photoallergic reactions can develop as a side effect of some medications.
+They can also arise from chemicals found in beauty products and sunscreen.

 These types of reactions to the sun tend to take a few days for a rash to develop after sun exposure.

 Symptoms of photosensitivity vary from mild to severe.
 The most common symptom is an exaggerated skin rash or sunburn.
 Rashes may or may not cause itching.
 In some cases, a sunburn can be so severe that blistering develops.
 Weeping of your skin and peeling can also occur in severe cases.